-To gain access to the PC's programming functions, you must first enter the password.
-The password prevents unauthorized access to the program.

-The PC prompts you for a password when PC power is turned on or, if PC power is already on, after the Programming Console has been connected to the PC.
+PasswordTo gain access to the PC's programming functions, you must first enter the password.
+The password prevents unauthorized access to the program.The PC prompts you for a password when PC power is turned on or, if PC the PC.
 To gain access to the system when the "Password!" message appears, press CLR and then MON.
 Then press CLR to clear the display.

+The PC prompts you for a password when PC power is turned on or, if PC power is already on, after the Programming Console has been connected to